Got a Bee Problem?

-We offer full-service bee control and beehive removal in Kenya.
-If you have a swarm of bees around your home leave the bees alone and keep other people away until trained technicians have been called to handle the issue.
+We get rid of bees that are life threatening to property owners in Kenya.
+If you have a swarm of bees around your property leave the bees alone and keep other people away until trained bee technicians have been called to handle the issue.

 More than 95 percent of wild bees are Africanized honey bees, also known as killer bees.
 Although the sting of an Africanized honey bee is no more lethal than one from a standard honey bee, these bees got their “killer” nickname because they are known for their aggressive nature; they are easily disturbed and provoked – even by simple noises or vibrations – and they swarm quickly, attack in larger groups and chase their intended target for longer distances, and all of those factors combined can make them deadly.